 Today, many companies are incorporating mobile marketing strategies for consumer engagement.
-SMS or text message is one of the most efficient and far-reaching modes of communication with consumers.
+SMS services or text message services are one of the most efficient and far-reaching modes of communication with consumers.
 77% of consumers have a more positive outlook of a company that has text messaging capabilities and are generally open to receiving SMS messages for a variety of reasons, including appointment reminders, product feedback, and more.

 Businesses may either send text messages through short codes or long codes.
 Though both are useful and can reach mass audiences, there are distinct differences between the two.
 Read on to learn more about SMS short codes and SMS long codes.